Savi93/drivinglicencequiz/README.md

 The quiz respects the Italian Highway Code and is composed by 40 true-false questions and the user has 30 minutes to complete the quiz.
 Within the quiz frame, the user can check the errors in a completed quiz, restart with a new quiz or leave the page to check its statistics.

-### Technologies used: PHP, Javascript, HTML, CSS, mySQL
+### Technologies used: PHP, mySQL, Javascript, HTML, Bootstrap, CSS
 www.drivinglicencequiz.altervista.org